-Unlike the mini variants, the standard Bernedoodle might require a larger space so that it can maneuver around the house without knocking things over.
+Unlike the mini variants, the Standard Bernedoodle might require a larger space so that it can maneuver around the house without knocking things over.

-Ideally, there should be a space for them to run about to burn off its energy levels.
+Ideally, there should be a space for them to run about to burn off their energy levels.
 For this, it will be good if there is a yard for them to run about in!

-Grooming the Bernedoodle
+Grooming a Bernedoodle